A Person Detection Security Robot That Sends You Photos

 Configure your services

-This tutorial uses pre-trained ML packages.
-If you want to train your own, you can train a model.
+If you want to train your own model instead, follow the instructions in train a model.

 Configure the ML model service